Walkermanst/Ring/README.md

-# 🤖 Ring Protocol
+# 🤖 LaunchMind Protocol

 > Powered by HexAi Protocol - The Future of AI-Powered Solana Infrastructure

-## 🌟 About Ring Protocol
+## 🌟 About LaunchMind Protocol

-Ring Protocol is revolutionizing the Solana ecosystem by providing enterprise-grade AI infrastructure for memecoins and DeFi projects.
+LaunchMind Protocol is revolutionizing the Solana ecosystem by providing enterprise-grade AI infrastructure for memecoins and DeFi projects.
 Our protocol enables seamless integration of advanced AI capabilities into blockchain applications, creating a new paradigm of intelligent decentralized systems.

 ## 🚀 Features